What is a Competitive Advantage? Explained with Examples

 And then finally, you have to start explaining your competitive advantage over your competitors.
 Note that you have to write this section in the most convincing way.
 So, your prospects understand your dynamics well and invest in your business.
 Moreover, it is important for them to know if you have a clear strategic plan to run your business successfully.

 A lot of people may want to skip this section of your business plan.
 But in our opinion, you must never make that mistake.
-For it is your chance to tell your investors of the ways you stand out from your competitors in your industry.
+For it is your chance to tell your investors the ways you stand out from your competitors in your industry.